keithmgould/enterprise-chat-with-requirejs/readme.txt

 This is another version of the chat server (https://github.com/keithmgould/enterprise-chat).
 However this version uses Require.JS.
-I'm happy with it with one exception, but before that some terms since these two patterns use the word "module" to mean different things.
-I'll say that Require.JS wins, and any file using the define method is a module (in my app.)
-A Widget is used to mean a block of functionality corresponding to some dom element.
-So a widget for me is a module for Zakas.
-In his talk at the end during Q&A someone actually brings this up.
-As long as everyone is on the same page any term will do :)  And finally as for the component I'm unhappy with: the moduleLoader (which loades widgets), is really ugly.
-There most be a better way.
+I'm happy with it with one exception, the moduleLoader (which loades widgets), is really ugly.
+There must be a better way.

 Here are the notes from the first version of the Chat Server: